 A referencing style is a set of rules on how to acknowledge the thoughts, ideas and works of others in a particular way.
-Referencing is a crucial part of successful academic writing and avoiding plagiarism in your assignments and research.
+Referencing is a crucial part of successful academic writing, avoiding plagiarism and maintaining academic integrity in your assignments and research.
 Watch an Introduction to referencing (YouTube, 3m35s).

 The guides include examples of reference lists and how to cite different formats.

 |Guides and information||Full name||About the style|

 |ACS||American Chemical Society||Widely used in chemistry and related disciplines.|

 |AGLC (4th edition)||Australian Guide to Legal Citation||The standard Australian guide for referencing in law.
 There is also a guide for the AGLC 3rd edition.|

 |AMA||American Medical Association||Widely used in medicine, especially in journals published by the American Medical Association.|